AIDynamics/NeoPulse_Examples/Classification/Image/CIFAR10/README.md

+# Introduction
+These sample .nml files are for training a classification model using audio data in [NeoPulse™ AI Studio](https://aws.amazon.com/marketplace/pp/B074NDG36S/ref=vdr_rf).

+# Data
-To run this example, first you will need to download and pre-process the raw data for the CIFAR-10 task using the included ```build_csv_10.py``` script:
+The data for this task is found at: https://www.cs.toronto.edu/~kriz/cifar.html To run this example, first you will need to download and pre-process the raw data for the CIFAR-10 task using the included ```build_csv_10.py``` script:

 ```bash